 In addition, a student will complete a specific piece of work called his project.
-This project will be chosen in consultation with the student's adviser and must receive the approval of the faculty in his field of concentration and the Dean of the College.
-This work may, upon recommendation of adviser and approval of the Dean, be used as a substitute for a part of the student's course requirements.
+This project will be chosen in consultation with the student's adviser and must receive the approval of the faculty of the division in his field of concentration.